JohnMachado11/100-Projects-Python/03.1_Rollercoaster/README.md

-A program primarily designed to validate a persons height (in cm) and age to see if they meet a minimum requirement to be able to go on a rollercoaster.
+A program designed to validate a persons height (in cm) and age to see if they meet a minimum requirement to be able to go on a rollercoaster.
+Bonus, if its all in the clear, program checks if a person wants a picture taken while they are on the ride as well.